-15. For example, Amnesty International has reported the summary execution of Antonio de Jesús Hernández Martínez, Secretary-General of the National Association of Farm Workers, who was detained by soldiers on 16 April 1987 and whose body was later found showing evidence of torture. $\underline{10}/$
+15. Thus, Amnesty International has reported the summary execution of Antonio de Jesús Hernández Martínez, Secretary-General of the National Association of Farm Workers, who was detained by soldiers on 16 April 1987 and whose body was later found showing signs of torture.
+12/

-16. In addition, according to an FMLN-FDR communiqué $\underline{11}$ which is corroborated by information from various human rights organizations in El Salvador, the guerrilla Santos Sandoval was captured by members of the armed forces on 23 April 1987.
-He was seriously wounded and, although he was seen in the intensive care unit in the city of Santa Ana, he turned up dead on 13 May 1987 showing evidence of torture.
-The FLMN-FDR maintains that ICRC and the Salvadorian Red Cross were prevented from coming to his aid.
+16. In addition, according to an FMLN-FDR communiqué 13/ which is corroborated by information from various human rights organizations in El Salvador, the guerrilla Santos Sandoval was captured by members of the armed forces on 23 April 1987.
+He was seriously wounded and, although he was seen in the intensive care unit in the city of Santa Ana, he was found dead on 13 May 1987 showing signs of torture.
+The FMLN-FDR maintains that the ICRC and the Salvadorian Red Cross were prevented from coming to his aid.